osolmaz/claude-code-pr-autodoc-action/docs/2025-01-24-building-claude-code-pr-documentation-action.md

 ## Project Overview

-This document chronicles the development of the Claude Code PR Documentation Action, a GitHub Action that automatically generates comprehensive documentation for merged pull requests using Claude Code.
+This document chronicles the development of the Claude Code PR Documentation Action by TextCortex, a GitHub Action that automatically generates comprehensive documentation for merged pull requests using Claude Code (by Anthropic).
 The action was created to solve a common problem in software development: maintaining up-to-date, meaningful documentation for code changes.

 ## Motivation